ChinmayBhagwat1/Optimizing-Maintenance-and-Efficiency-Across-Production-Lines-Project/README.md

-# My ML and Data Visualization Project
+# Optimizing Maintenance and Efficiency Across Production Lines Project

 ## Overview
 This project showcases a data analytics workflow involving Python and Tableau.
 It includes exploratory data analysis, data preprocessing and creating an interactive dashboard on Tableau to find business insights.